-When you purchase an investment plan, you’re required to make regular premium payments to the service provider.
+When you purchase a savings investment plan, you’re required to make regular premium payments to the service provider.
 These premiums may be monthly, quarterly, semi-annual, or annual payments.
 Irrespective of the schedule of payment, the premiums paid for purchasing a savings plan can offer you tax benefits.

-According to section 80C of the Income Tax Act, 1961, the premiums paid for investing in a savings plan during a financial year can be claimed as a deduction from the total taxable income for that year, up to an upper limit of Rs.
+According to section 80C of the Income Tax Act, 1961, the premiums paid for investing in a savings investment plan during a financial year can be claimed as a deduction from the total taxable income for that year, up to an upper limit of Rs.
 1.5 lakhs.
 This, in turn, reduces the amount of tax you’ll need to pay, thereby bringing your tax liability down.

 As your trusted life insurance partner, PNB MetLife is with you amidst the current COVID-19 outbreak.
 Our policies also cover COVID-19 Claims.
 In case of a Death Claim, kindly submit the signed Claim Intimation Letter mentioning the policy number, brief of the insured event and other claim documents on the email mentioned herewith.
 Please write-in to us at firstname.lastname@example.org or email@example.com.
 You can also call us on 1800-425-6969 for death claims intimations and for any queries on Monday - Saturday between 10:00 am - 7:00 pm.